noahi/ddr_public_docs/ddr_docs/docs/connecting-data/connecting-your-data-to-datadistillr/connecting-to-apis-and-external-data/passing-parameters.md

 As you can see, including `WHERE org='apache'` in the query passes that parameter into the API when the data is retrieved.
 You can specify as many parameters as you want as long as the name in the curly braces is unique for each parameter.

-{% hint style="warning" %}
+!!! warning
     When you include URL path parameters in your API endpoint, your queries will fail if you do not include them in the query `WHERE` clause.
 Additionally, these filters must only be equality filters.&#x20;
-{% endhint %}

 #### Specifying a Default Value for URL Path Parameter